 How many checks will there be?

 So far, there's only one scheduled in the CARES Act.
 That being said, the government stated that there might be another in the future if they believe it necessary.

 According to Treasury Secretary Steven Mnuchin, people should expect the stimulus payments to arrive within three weeks, i.e., by mid-April.
 Admittedly, the checks sent by mail may come a bit later than the direct transfers.

 Will the payments be taxed?

 No, you pay no income tax on the amount received.

 Can I claim an adult as a dependent?

-You cannot claim an adult as a dependent, even if you are there primary caregiver.
-You can only claim those under the age of 17 as a dependent.
+You cannot claim an adult as a dependent, even if you are their primary caregiver.
+You can only claim those under the age of 17 as dependent.